rafaelpierre/talkr/README.md

 # talkr
-A simple Web App mock up for an AI Chatbot
+A simple Web App mock up for an AI Chatbot built with pure HTML, CSS and Javascript.

 ### Demo